-- An Event Registration Form needs to be completely filled out and submitted to the Student Involvement Director (or designee) at least one week in advance for all student-sponsored events (forms can be obtained from the Student Involvement Office).
+- An Event Registration Form needs to be completely filled out and submitted to the Student Involvement Director (or designee) at least two weeks in advance for all student-sponsored events (forms can be obtained from the Student Involvement Office).

 - A Budget Sheet should be completed for any event requiring a financial expenditure and can be obtained from the Student Involvement Office.

-- CAAG meetings are scheduled by special arrangement.
-CAAG meetings are composed of representatives of Student Affairs, Campus Safety, Maintenance and Operations, Special Events and Conference Services, and Bon Appetit (food service).
+- CAAG meetings are scheduled every other week.
+CAAG meetings are composed of representatives of Student Affairs, Campus Safety, Facilities, Special Events and Conference Services, and Bon Appetit (food service).
 The purpose of the CAAG meetings is to facilitate effective student programming by providing a forum for effective problem solving, technical support, advising on campus policy or safety issues, and ensuring necessary authorizations.

 Further details regarding "Registered Campus Events" can be obtained from the Student Involvement website.

 The college believes that alcohol should not be the primary focus of any campus event.
 Alcohol is an ancillary aspect that may be provided at campus events in accordance with campus policies and applicable laws.
 To host an event where alcohol is served, the sponsoring organization must:

 - File an Event Registration Form and an Alcohol Clearance Form with the Student Involvement Office at least one month prior to the event.

 - Attend a Campus Activities Advisory Group (CAAG) meeting at least two weeks prior to the event (see Event Planning and Registration).

 - Complete an Alcohol Event Summary Report within one working day following the event.

 - Refer to the college Alcohol Policy in the Student Hanbook.